-Aims of the School 3
+Aims of the School

-Head teacher's Welcome Letter
+Head teacher's Welcome Letter 3

+Recognising and celebrating the presence of Christ in one another 3

-An Introduction to St. Mary of the Angels School 6
+An Introduction to St. Mary of the Angels' School 5

-Useful details about the school 6
+Useful details about the school 5

+Before School Care:

-After School Care
+After School Care:

 School Governors

-School Staff

-Starting School

-Procedures for Admission.

-Our Aims for Your Children

-The Work of Our School

-Organisation

-The Curriculum.

-Standards at the end of Key Stage 2

-Special Educational Needs

-Cross-Curricular Themes

-Personal and Social Education.

-Health Education

-Safety Education

-Extra Curricular Activities

-Homework

-Pupil Behaviour

-Curriculum Assessment Arrangements

-Nursery and Reception

-National Curriculum Tests

-Reports

-Jewellery in School

-Money

-Sickness

-First Aid

-Medicine

-School Health Service

-Lunch and Drinks

-Road Safety

-Governors' Charging PolicyLegal Matters

-· ·

-Child Protection / Safeguarding

-Statement on Care and Control of Pupils

-Statement on Bullying

-Parental Involvement

-INSPECTION REPORT SUMMARY -Dec 2012 and Feb 2013

-Document Accessibility

-Complaints Procedure.

-General Disclaimer
+Starting School: 11

+Procedures for Admission: 11

+Our Aims for Your Children: 12

+The Work of Our School 13

+Organisation: 13

+The Curriculum: 13

+Standards at the end of Key Stage 2: 18

+Cross-Curricular Themes:

+Personal and Social Education: 19

+Health Education: 20

+Safeguarding: 20

+Extra-Curricular Activities: 20

+Homework: 20

+Pupil Behaviour: 21

+Curriculum Assessment Arrangements: 21

+Nursery and Reception: 21

+National Curriculum Tests: 21

+Reports: 21

+Regular communication: 22

+Jewellery in School: 22

+Money: 22

+Sickness: 22

+First Aid: 22

+Medicine: 23

+School Health Service: 23

+Lunch and Drinks: 23

+Road Safety: 24

+Governors' Charging Policy: 24

+Legal Matters 24

+Child Protection / Safeguarding: 25

+Statement on Care and Control of Pupils: 25

+Statement on Bullying: 25

+Parental Involvement: 25

+Document Accessibility: 25

+Complaints Procedure:

 School Uniform

+The policy of the school is that pupils should wear school uniform.
+This is based on the 27

+belief that school uniform, among other things, provides a corporate sense of

+identity

-Expected Code of Conduct at St. Mary of the Angels 29
+Expected Code of Conduct at St. Mary of the Angels 28